junglok/tem-docs/docs/service/tools.md

 ## **CisTEM**

 **Description**
-> GUI-based software to process cryo-EM images of macromolecular complexes and obtain high-resolution 3D reconstructions.
-It provides a number of tools to process image data including movies, micrographs and stacks of single-particle images, implementing a complete “pipeline” of processing steps to obtain high-resolution single-particle reconstructions
+> GUI-based software for processing cryo-EM images of macromolecular complexes to obtain high-resolution 3D reconstructions.
+It provides tools for processing image data—movies, micrographs, and stacks of single-particle images—implementing a complete "pipeline" of steps for high-resolution single-particle reconstructions.

 **URL**
 > [https://cistem.org](https://cistem.org)